wences-sanchez/Knowledge-Base/pages/Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course.md

 	-
 	- #### Flashcards
 	  collapsed:: true
-		- About plays and playbooks #flaschard
+		- About plays and playbooks #flashcard
 			- The goal of a **play** is to map a group of hosts to some well-defined **roles**
 			- A **play** may use one or more modules to achieve a desired state on a **group of hosts**
 			- A **playbook** is a series of **plays**